By: William C. Head, Criminal Defense Attorney Atlanta

 Next, our Atlanta attorneys were able to show that the mother of the children improperly turned in front of oncoming traffic.
 Lastly, our law partners argued that she failed to restrain her children.

 The jury convicted our client of reckless driving, a misdemeanor offense with a maximum of 12 months in custody but found her NOT GUILTY of the three counts of vehicular homicide, for which forth-five years in State prison was possible.
+The full reckless driving GA statute, OCGA 40-6-390, is available at this link.

 Her co-defendant, the male driver of the other speeding car next to our client, was not so lucky.
 He was found guilty of all three counts of 1st degree homicide by vehicle, a felony, and sentenced to forty-five years in a Georgia State Prison, with the first thirty years in be in custody.